iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Sturm Liouville Theory.md

 The Sturm Liouville theory is a mix of Linear Algebra, and Functional Analysis, applied to ODEs.

 #### **Def | Sturm Liouville System**
-> A Sturm Liouville system is defined for a funtion $y(x)$, over a interval, associated with a boundary conditions.
+> A Sturm Liouville system is defined for a function $y(x)$, over an interval, associated with a boundary conditions.
 The ODE is
 > $$
 > \begin{aligned}
 > 	(py')' + (\lambda r - q)y &= 0